mertle/apns/apnsDoc.md

  changes.

+ â•“â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”¤ Edit Node â”œâ”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â•–
+ â•‘                                   â•‘
- ÖÄÄÄÄÄÄÄÄÄÄÄ´ Edit Node ÃÄÄÄÄÄÄÄÄÄÄÄ· º                                   º º Site Name    Belgian Head Office  º .
+ â•‘ Site Name    Belgian Head Office  â•‘ .
 This is for ease of Log readability
- º Site Code    BEHQ                 º .
+ â•‘ Site Code    BEHQ                 â•‘ .
 As per remote site's APNS License
- º Phone Number 010,32,321123456     º .
+ â•‘ Phone Number 010,32,321123456     â•‘ .
 The full telephone number of the node
- º Modem Speed   19200               º .
+ â•‘ Modem Speed   19200               â•‘ .
 The maximum speed of the node's modem
- º When to Dial Always               º .
+ â•‘ When to Dial Always               â•‘ .
 Always, When Sending or Never
- º Dial Session 1                    º .
+ â•‘ Dial Session 1                    â•‘ .
 Node list can be split into sessions
- º Dial Prefix  ATDT                 º .
+ â•‘ Dial Prefix  ATDT                 â•‘ .
 Use ATDP for pulse, ATDT for tone
- º Update Clock [ ]                  º .
-Update their RTC from ours º Days Failed   0                   º .
+ â•‘ Update Clock [ ]                  â•‘ .
+Update their RTC from ours â•‘ Days Failed   0                   â•‘ .
 Press RETURN to reset this flag
- º Last Status  Success              º .
+ â•‘ Last Status  Success              â•‘ .
 For information only
- º                                   º
- ÓÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄÄ½
+ â•‘                                   â•‘
+ â•™â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â•œ

  The telephone number of the node's modem should include all necessary